 The recessed plate press operation is a batch process and when asked, “What is the capacity of the press?” we must answer that the capacity is strictly a function of the cycle time.
 Each press comes with a finite volume to form cakes.
 Shorter cycle times (the time it takes to go from start to start) are promoted by:

-- Optimising cake thickness – Thinner cakes can form quicker than thicker ones.
+- Optimizing cake thickness – Thinner cakes can form quicker than thicker ones.

 - Higher permeability of solids – The easier it is for water to pass through the cake, the quicker the filtration stage.